shallinan1/shallinan1.github.io/index.md

 # Welcome!
 Welcome to my personal webpage.
-I am Skyler Hallinan, an undergraduate student at the University of Washington intending to major in Bioengineering and Applied and Computational Math Sciences: Biological and Life Sciences
+I am Skyler Hallinan, an undergraduate student at the University of Washington intending to major in Bioengineering

 <p> My <a href="/assets/official/Hallinan_Skyler_Resume.pdf" target = "_blank"><b>resume</b></a> <br>
 My <a href="/assets/official/UWUnofficialTranscript.pdf" target = "_blank"><b>transcript</b></a> <br>